icdevsorg/ovs-ledger/readme.md

 The OVS Ledger Library is designed to manage the sharing of cycles within the Internet Computer (IC) environment, implementing ICRC-85 standards for cycle sharing.
 This library provides an interface for capturing shared cycles to support OpenSource development and to expose them using a token that follows token standards including ICRC-1, ICRC-2, ICRC-3, and ICRC-4.

+The OVS Ledger is currently deployed at "q26le-iqaaa-aaaam-actsa-cai".

 ## Key Features

 - **Token Management**: Supports creating and managing the ledger for OVS according to ICRC-1, ICRC-2, ICRC-3, and ICRC-4 standards.